Wilhelm Miklas: Presidency

+On 10 December 1928, the representatives of the Federal Assembly elected Miklas President.
+He served as President until the position ceased to exist just over nine years later.

-Miklas did not intervene, when on 4 March 1933 after a heated discussion in the Nationalrat parliament over a strike of federal railways employees Speaker Karl Renner as well as his deputies Rudolf Ramek and Sepp Straffner resigned their offices.
-The assembly was no longer capable for actions and decisions, which gave Miklas' party fellow Chancellor Engelbert Dollfuss the pretext to declare the parliament's "self-elimination".
-The government obstructed any resumption of the session by massive presence of police forces as well as of paramilitary Heimwehr troops led by Emil Fey, a self-coup that enabled Dollfuss to rule by "emergency decrees" following the Article 48 example set by German President Paul von Hindenburg.
+As President, Miklas was first and foremost a defender of Catholic culture against the anti-clerical Social Democrats.
+Thus, although he possessed grave doubts as to the action's legitimacy, Miklas did not intervene, when on 4 March 1933 after a heated discussion in the Nationalrat parliament over a strike of federal railways employees Speaker Karl Renner as well as his deputies Rudolf Ramek and Sepp Straffner resigned their offices.
+The assembly was no longer capable of actions and decisions, which gave Miklas' party fellow, Chancellor Engelbert Dollfuss, the pretext to declare the parliament's "self-elimination".
+The government obstructed any resumption of the session by the massive presence of police forces as well as of paramilitary Heimwehr troops led by Emil Fey.
+This self-coup enabled Dollfuss to rule by "emergency decrees" following the Article 48 example set by German President Paul von Hindenburg.

-The president remained passive on 20 May, when the government established the Fatherland Front as a prospective single-party, followed by the ban of the Communist Party, the Austrian branch of the Nazi Party and the Social Democratic Republikanischer Schutzbund paramilitary organisation.
+Miklas again remained passive on 20 May, when the government established the Fatherland Front as a prospective single-party, followed by the ban of the Communist Party, the Austrian branch of the Nazi Party and the Social Democratic Republikanischer Schutzbund paramilitary organisation.
 The prohibition of the Arbeiter-Zeitung (Worker's Newspaper) and the measures against the Austrian labour movement led to the outbreak of the Austrian Civil War on 12 February 1934.
-As a result, also the Social Democratic Party was banned and Dollfuss' ideology finally realized with the implementation of the Federal State of Austria (Ständestaat).
+As a result, the Social Democratic Party was also banned and Dollfuss' ideology was finally realized with the implementation of the Federal State of Austria (Ständestaat).
 The authoritarian measures had no effect on the office of the President.
 In his private records, Miklas clearly condemned the violation of the constitution by Dollfuss and his successor Kurt Schuschnigg, but he did not openly criticise the government's policies.

 During the July Putsch of 1934, Nazi putschists tried to arrest the Federal President on his way to Velden in Carinthia and take him hostage.
 The Nazis chased President Miklas' vehicle for some time, but after the failure of the coup in Vienna they were stopped and arrested by the Austrian police.